emarsden/dash-mpd-cli/README.md

 - `.mkv`: call mkvmerge first, then if that fails call ffmpeg, then try MP4Box
 - `.mp4`: call ffmpeg first, then if that fails call vlc, then try MP4Box
+- `.webm`: call vlc, then if that fails ffmpeg
 - other: try ffmpeg, which supports many container formats, then try MP4Box

+You can specify a different order of preference for muxing applications using the `--muxer-preference` commandline option.
+For example, `--muxer-preference avi:vlc,ffmpeg` means that for an AVI media container the external muxer vlc will be tried first, then ffmpeg in case of failure.
+This commandline option can be used multiple times to specify options for different container types.